dunnlab/animal_tree_root/readme.md

 If you would like to recreate the full repository that includes raw output from our analyses, download the data from [Figshare](https://doi.org/10.6084/m9.figshare.13122881.v1).
 The data are split into three archived directories which can be downloaded separately or all together.

-`data_raw.tar.xz` - The data from each previous study we used.
+`data_raw.tar.xz`: The data from each previous study we used.

-`reconciliation.tar.xz` - Files and scripts used to standardize naming and formats across the datasets used here.
+`reconciliation.tar.xz`: Files and scripts used to standardize naming and formats across the datasets used here.

-`trees_new.tar.xz` - Results from the new analyses we did over the course of this study.
+`trees_new.tar.xz`: Results from the new analyses we did over the course of this study.
 Abbridged and summarized portiuons of these data are imported into the manuscript's R environment which is included in this repo as (`manuscript/manuscript.RData`)[manuscript/manuscript.RData].
 You can examine it with the Docker environment, outlined in the (`docker`)[docker] directory.

 ### Download everything